StevenClontz/checkit/README.md

 git update-index --skip-worktree dashboard.ipynb
 ```

-If the dashboard's underlying code needs to be updated, copy each Code cell to a
+If the dashboard notebook does need to be updated for
-new one (without running) and delete each old one for a clean result.
+the repo,
+first make sure to clear output of cells using
+`Cell > Clear all output`.
 Then do the following.

 ```bash